raspberrypilearning/make-crumble-robot-head/en/step_6.md

-## Finding the servo angles for open and closed
+## Find the servo angles for open and closed

-The first thing you need to do is to find at what angle the servo holds the mouth open and closed.
+The first thing you need to do is to find the angle at which the servo holds the mouth open and closed.

 We'll start by making `variables`{:class="crumblevariables"} for 'open' and 'closed'.
 This is not totally necessary but will help to keep our code clear.